On the Cancellation of Nuclear Effects in the Valence Region: Abstract

 \section{Abstract}

-Deep-inelastic $e/\mu$ scattering data off targets ranging from deuterium to lead indicate that the nuclear modifications to the structure functions of bound nucleons are minimal in the kinematic region around the peak of the valence quark distributions.
-An analysis of world measurements of the isoscalar cross-section ratios $\sigma^A/\sigma^{{}^2\text{H}}$ in the region of $0.25 \leq x \leq 0.35$ shows a remarkable cancellation across all nuclei, with an average value of $0.9985 \pm 0.0022$.
-We discuss these results and possible interpretations in the context of a microscopic model of nuclear modifications of the structure functions.
+Deep-inelastic $e/\mu$ scattering data on targets ranging from deuterium to lead indicate that nuclear modifications to the structure functions of bound nucleons are minimal in the kinematic region where valence quark distributions peak.
+A global analysis of measurements of the isoscalar cross-section ratios $\sigma^A/\sigma^{{}^2\text{H}}$ in the range $0.25 \leq x \leq 0.35$ reveals a remarkable cancellation of nuclear effects across all nuclei, yielding a mean value of $0.9988 \pm 0.0023$.
+We discuss these results and explore potential interpretations within a microscopic model for the nuclear modifications of the structure functions.